zesty-io/mcp-local-server/README.md

 npm run build
 ```

-### Add configuration for the Zesty MCP Server
+### Configuration

-Add the following configuration to your application's Developer Settings:
+To use the Zesty MCP Server, you must add it to your application's configuration file (e.g. `claude_desktop_config.json` in Claude Desktop Developer Settings):

+Add the following object to the `mcpServers` block:
 ```
 {
   "mcpServers": {
     "zesty": {
       "command": "node",
-      "args": ["/Users/your_username/path_file/mcp-local-server/build/index.js"],
+      "args": ["/ABSOLUTE/PATH/TO/mcp-local-server/build/index.js"],
       "env": {
         "ZESTY_SESSION_TOKEN": "your_access_or_session_token",
         "ZESTY_INSTANCE_ZUID": "your_instance_zuid"